Prithveer1-Sirpi/osTicket/readme.md

 1. Permission issues: Ensure proper ownership of files (www-data:www-data)
 2. Plugin activation: Check plugin installation in the admin panel
 3. OAuth2 configuration: Verify settings in the plugin configuration
+4. Configuration file location: Make sure `ost-config.php` is present in the `upload` folder, not `include`.

 ## License